Expat Living in Yogyakarta

 Jl.
 Cendrawasih No. 1

-Jogja currently has two shopping malls (Jl.
-Malioboro Mall and Galeria) with a growing number of internationally branded shops and many local ones.
-Two more malls are currently under construction, scheduled for completion in 2006.
-Matahari is the main department store and Hero the primary supermarket.
-The hypermarket Makro has recently opened on the north Ringroad.
+Jogja has several shopping malls with a growing number of internationally branded shops and many local ones.
+Matahari is the main department store.
 Shops carrying English language books include Gramedia and Periplus.
 Periplus in Malioboro Mall has a pleasant café attached.

 The clothing found in Jogja shops is primarily sized for small Indonesians.
 There are a number of penjahit (tailors) who can make clothing to fit any size, but at the onset larger-framed foreigners should bring an ample supply of clothes from home.